 Cash and cash equivalents include cash and investments with original maturities of less than three months.
 Restricted cash includes cash held as collateral for letters of credit and other loans, and is classified based on the expected expiration of such facilities.
 Cash held in escrow and restricted to a specific use is classified based on the expected timing of such disbursement.
 Short-term liquid investments include certificates of deposit, commercial paper, corporate bonds and government securities that have original maturities greater than three months but less than twelve months.
 Short-term liquid investments are classified as available-for-sale and reported at fair value.
 Unrealized gains and losses on these short-term liquid investments that are temporary in nature are reported as a separate component of stockholders' equity.
-Declines in the fair value of short-term liquid investments that are other than temporary are recognized in the statement of operations, thus establishing a new cost basis for such investment.
-These short-term liquid investments are evaluated on a quarterly basis to determine whether declines in the fair value of these securities are other than temporary.
-This quarterly evaluation consists of reviewing, among other things, the historical volatility of the price of each security and any market and company specific factors related to each security.
-Generally, declines in the fair value of investments below cost basis for a period of less than six months are considered to be temporary.
-Declines in the fair value of investments for a period of six to nine months are evaluated on a case-by-case basis to determine whether any company or market-specific factors exist that would indicate that such declines are other than temporary.
+Declines in the fair value of short-term liquid investments that are other a case-by-case basis to determine whether any company or market-specific factors exist that would indicate that such declines are other than temporary.
 Generally declines in the fair value of investments below cost basis for greater than nine months are considered other than temporary and are recorded as charges to the statement of operations, absent specific factors to the contrary.